xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

     });
  {% endhighlight %}

- You can also just poll the ZSpaceEffect at any time for the current state of the stylus:
+ We can also just poll the ZSpaceEffect at any time for the current state of the stylus:

  {% highlight javascript %}
  // Get stylus position